 Summit One Vanderbilt is another observation deck in Manhattan, but it goes above and beyond.
-Towering over 1,000 feet above Midtown, the Summit in NYC gives you a fresh perspective of the Big Apple while immersing you in a sensory experience.
+Towering over 1,000 feet above Midtown, the most popular neighborhood in Manhattan, the Summit in NYC gives you a fresh perspective of the Big Apple while immersing you in a sensory experience.

 Through artistic exhibits, digital installations, and reflective glass surfaces, this observatory feels like a nest among the clouds.
 While tickets to Summit One Vanderbilt aren’t cheap, they grant you access to all kinds of viewpoints in one of the most design-savvy buildings in New York.
 There’s no doubt that it’s one of the best things to do in NYC, and it was one of the most memorable attractions we visited during our trips.